inoffensiveLama/inoffensiveLama/README.md

 Hello, GitHub! 👋

-I'm Jan Zander, a student at Brigham Young University-Idaho interested in Software Development and Embedded Systems.
+I'm Jan Zander.
+I have a Bachelors Degree in Software Development.
 Welcome to my GitHub profile!

 ## About Me

-- I am currently in the process of getting a degree in Software Development.
+- I am interested in embedded development.
+So anything microcontroller related.
-- I am from Germany, however I live in the Philippines and work as a teacher at a german school.
+- I am from Germany.

 ## Technologies and Tools